dev-protocol/protocol/docs/WHITEPAPER.md

 }
 ```

-`beforeBalanceChange` function affects the withdrawable amount in the account, so this invokes ability should be restricted to each Repository Contract.
+`beforeBalanceChange` function affects the withdrawable amount in the account, so this invokes ability should be restricted to each Property Contract.

+## Market Contract

+// WIP

 ## State Contract

-The State Contract is a smart contract whose purpose is to make the state of the Dev Repository Tokens permanent.
+The State Contract is a smart contract whose purpose is to make the state of the Dev Protocols permanent.

-The Repository Contract's address and the name of the OSS also and Distributor Contract's address is mapped on the State Contract.
+The Property Contract's address and the name of the property also and Allocator Contract's address is mapped on the State Contract.
 It also includes several getter/setter functions to control this mapping.

-We can save a similar mapping without using the State Contract and just using the Repository Factory Contract or the Distributor Contract.
+We can save a similar mapping without using the State Contract and just using the Property Factory Contract or the Allocator Contract.
 But the reason you have to use the State Contract is in the differences between life cycles.

-When an upgrade for the Repository Contract arises, there is a chance that multiple versions of the Repository Factory Contract will exist.
-Ideally, the Dev Repository Tokens would maintain a single state even if multiple Repository Factory Contracts are in existence.
+When an upgrade for the Property Contract arises, there is a chance that multiple versions of the Property Contract will exist.
+Ideally, the Dev Protocols would maintain a single state even if multiple Property Contracts are in existence.
 That is why a State Contract is prepared.

 ### Operator

 The only accounts that can change the state of the State Contract are accounts included in `operator`.

-Only the Repository Factory Contract is included in `operator`.
-Whenever the Repository Factory Contract creates a new Repository Contract, the State Contract is updated.
-The state of the State Contract affects the validation of a Repository Contract when it is created, so this ability should be restricted to the Repository Factory Contract.
+Only the Market Contract is included in `operator`.
+Whenever the Market Contract creates a new Property Contract, the State Contract is updated.
+The state of the State Contract affects the validation of a Property Contract when it is created, so this ability should be restricted to the Market Contract.

-### Adding Repository Contract Address
+### Adding Property Contract Address

-The State Contract's `addRepository()` function maps a Repository Contract to a piece of OSS.
+The State Contract's `addProperty()` function maps a Property Contract to a piece of property.

-It takes the name of the OSS and the Repository Contract address as arguments.
+It takes the name of the property and the Property Contract address as arguments.

-The State Contract must prevent OSS that has already been registered from being registered multiple times.
+The State Contract must prevent property that has already been registered from being registered multiple times.
 This is because the state of the State Contract affects the calculation of Dev Tokens to be distributed.

-For this reason, only the Repository Factory Contract can call `addRepository()`, and the property used in the Repository Factory Contract's authentication process should be used as a unique key.
+For this reason, only the Market Contract can call `addProperty()`, and the property used in the Market Contract's authentication process should be used as a unique key.

-## Develop Dev Repository Token
+## Develop Dev Protocol

-Dev Repository Token is OSS.
+Dev Protocol is OSS.
 Anyone can participate in its development.

 GitHub: https://github.com/dev-protocol/repository-token
 Discord: https://discord.gg/VwJp4KM